What is Azure Data Manager for Energy?

 The platform addresses a central challenge of the energy industry: data exists in numerous proprietary formats and isolated systems.
-Energy Data Services breaks down these silos and provides data through standardized OSDU APIs, allowing applications from different vendors to access the same data repository.
+Azure Data Manager for Energy breaks down these silos and provides data through standardized OSDU APIs, allowing applications from different vendors to access the same data repository.

 Core Features